brentgroves/ca/articles/openssl-create-certificate-chain-linux/openssl-create-certificate-chain-linux.md

 # index.txt
 Next we will create index.txt file which is a database of sorts that keeps track of the certificates that have been issued by the CA. Each line in the index.txt file represents a certificate and contains information such as the certificate's status (e.g., valid, revoked), the certificate's expiration date, the certificate's serial number, and the certificate subject's distinguished name (DN).

-Since no certificates have been issued at this point and OpenSSL requires that the file exist, we’ll simply create an empty file.
+Since no certificates have been issued at this point and OpenSSL 'ca' requires that the file exist, we’ll simply create an empty file. openssl x509 does not create this database but creates an srl file with the serial number in it. bash touch ~/src/ca/rootCA/index.txt touch ~/src/ca/intermediateCA/index.txt

-bash
-touch ~/src/ca/rootCA/index.txt
-touch ~/src/ca/intermediateCA/index.txt